hujhax/austin-improv-wiki/The Big Bash.md

 ***The Big Bash*** is a Friday-night show at the Hideout Theatre designed for general audiences.

 ## Summary
 The show has two acts.
-In the first act, the host directs the cast in a series of short-form games.
-In the second, the host directs a longform narrative.
+In the first act, the host directs the cast in a series of improv games and scenes.
+In the second, the host directs a narrative.

+Every show has exactly four performers, one host, one musician, and one technical improviser.
+The performers sit in chairs on a raised platform positioned upstage.
+This means that the performers are seen by the audience at all times.

 ## More Information
 * [http://www.austinchronicle.com/arts/2013-12-27/the-big-bash/ Article about the show] by [[Robert Faires]] for *The Austin Chronicle*.
 (12/27/13)